-The Consumer Price Index (CPI) rose by 0.1 per cent from April to May, mainly due to higher airfares.
-The year-to-year growth in the CPI was 2.0 per cent in May, while the CPI-ATE increased 1.4 per cent in the same period.
+The Consumer Price Index (CPI) rose by 0.1 per cent from September to October, mostly due to higher prices of electricity and clothing.
+The year-to-year growth in the CPI was 2.4 per cent in October, while the CPI-ATE increased by 1.9 per cent in the same period.

 |Monthly change (per cent)||12-month rate (per cent)||Index|

 |September 2013 - October 2013||October 2012 - October 2013||October 2013|